 The middle of March is when the city turns green, goes rugby-crazy and parties with fire.

-4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 9-10, 2019.
+4. World Rugby Sevens Series – the highlight of the month for rugby fans are the rugby games played in Vancouver on March 7th-8th, 2020.
 BC Place Stadium is the place to be that weekend!

 5. Persian New Year Fire Festival – the New Year begins on March 21st, but in 2019 the Fire Festival takes place in the evening of Tuesday, March 19, at Ambleside in West Vancouver.
 Expect to see thousands of Iranians, a live concert and people jumping over bonfires.
 All are welcome.
 (Details to be confirmed.)

 The second half of March is especially fun for public school children and cherry blossom enthusiasts.

 6. Spring Break – if you ask school-aged children what the best thing about March is they’ll probably say the spring break holidays which take place from March 16th to 27th in 2020.
 Expect to see lots of kids on the ski slopes and around town having fun with their friends and their families.

 7. Vancouver Cherry Blossom Festival – the city’s annual celebration of spring and the blooming of Japanese cherry trees begins officially in early April most years and continues until mid to late April.
 Up until a couple of years ago it started up in late March, but more recently it begins in early April.
-The festival might not take place in March in 2019, but there will still be cherry blossoms!
+The festival takes place in April in 2020, but there might still be cherry blossoms!

-9. Vancouver International Auto Show – the best place to be in March if you love the latest models of fancy cars is at the Vancouver Convention Centre March 19th to 24th when the place is full of Lamborghinis, BMWs, Porsches and other fast and shiny cars, not to mention lots of Toyotas, Chevrolets and Minis too.
+9. Vancouver International Auto Show – the best place to be in March if you love the latest models of fancy cars is at the Vancouver Convention Centre March 25th to 29th in 2020 when the place is full of Lamborghinis, BMWs, Porsches and other fast and shiny cars, not to mention lots of Toyotas, Chevrolets and Minis too.